-Staying Put: 10+ Improvements to Get Your House Ready for Your Next Age
+Aging In Place Remodeling: 14 Ways to Get Your House Ready for Your Next Chapter

-We’re getting older.
-Every day 10,000 Baby Boomers turn 65—part of a huge shift in America, as 79 million Boomers start marching into their later years.
-But don’t expect them to march into nursing homes.
-“Close to 83 percent of Boomers say they want to ‘age in place,’ ” says Amy Levner, manager of livable communities for AARP, the advocacy group for older Americans.
-In other words, people want to stay in their homes as long as they can.
+Every day 10,000 baby boomers turn 65—part of a huge shift in America, as 79 million boomers start marching into their later years.
+According to an AARP survey, 77 percent of adults 50 and older want to stay in their homes as they age.

-If you are among this population or nearing it (or have parents who are), there are lots of changes, small and large, that you can make to keep your home safe, comfortable, and fully enjoyable in the years ahead.
+If you’re among this population or have aging loved ones, there are lots of changes, major and minor, that can help you create a safe, comfortable home that’s fully enjoyable in the years ahead.